6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

 ### Memory ###

 **4TB RAM.
-For real.**.
-[8x Samsung 64G 4RX4 LR-DIMM 2400MHz](https://www.ebay.com/itm/173343022411), and then [8x Intel 2nd gen PMem 512GB DCPMM 3200MHz](https://www.ebay.com/p/24058980642).
+For real.** [8x Samsung 32G 2RX4 RDIMM 3200MHz](https://www.amazon.com/NEMIX-Replacement-Samsung-M393A4K40DB2-CWE-DDR4-3200/dp/B07YXBLP4L), and then [8x Intel 2nd gen PMem 512GB DCPMM 3200MHz](https://www.ebay.com/p/24058980642).
 [Check out LTT's video on how to archieve this insane amount of RAM.](https://www.youtube.com/watch?v=uHAfTty9UWY)

-First boot is a pain.
+~~First boot is a pain.
 BIOS version reports confusing info, finally I cleared CMOS (reset BIOS) and it boots fine.
-Memory training is long (5min), however it becomes fast after the first boot.

-The motherboard supports 2133 / 2400 in BIOS, which is undocumented in user maual.
-Since I can't afford too many items at the same time, the DIMM part is still slow. ~~I may upgrade it to 3200 once I have enough budget.~~ Also I have found that PMem may requires large CL / CAS value (latency) because of the memory die.
+Memory training is long (5min), however it becomes fast after the first boot.~~ I have found that PMem may requires large CL / CAS value (latency) because of the memory die.
 If you operate with low bandwith DIMM meanwhile with low latency, memeory faults may raise and make your boot time a lot longer, and cause some BSODs.

+The motherboard supports 2133 / 2400 in BIOS, which is undocumented in user maual. ~~Since I can't afford too many items at the same time, the DIMM part is still slow.
+I may upgrade it to 3200 once I have enough budget.~~ It should be fine when you keep all 16 sticks identical.

 PMem will be very hot (full loading) when loading into Windows.
 It will use around 60GB, and you need [WS / Enterprise Win 10 / 11](https://www.compuram.de/blog/en/how-much-ram-can-be-addressed-under-the-current-32-bit-and-64-bit-operating-systems/) to support 2TB+ of RAM.